Estimating the size and distribution of networked populations with snowball sampling

-Inference based on a snowball sampling design is facilitated when covariate information of those nominated from the initial sample is observed.
+Inference based on a snowball sampling design is facilitated when covariate information is fully observed for the sampled individuals.
 This may be challenging when members of the target population possess a socially stigmatized or embarrassing behaviour.
-However, this challenge can be overcome as the methods presented in this study can be extended to the case where a subset of the covariate information, in terms of stratum memberships, of the members that comprise the first wave is not observed (that is, when only nominations are required).
-Such an extension would allow for relaxing the requirement of tracing all social links from the members selected for the initial sample.
-Indeed, such work could be highly beneficial since in an empirical setting some social links may not be traceable, as when there is a chance that a potential recruit will become hostile during the recruitment process.
-The authors are planning future work for such cases.
+However, this challenge can be overcome as the methods presented in this study can be extended for the case when covariate information of some of the sampled individuals is not observed.
+Extensions to allow for relaxing the requirement of tracing all social links from members selected at intermediate waves should also be investigated.
+Indeed, such work could be highly beneficial since in an empirical setting some covariate information may not be observable and/or social links may not be traceable, such as when there is a chance that a potential recruit will become hostile during the recruitment process.

-Future research based on extending the new inference strategy when (sub)sampling continues over additional waves also deserves attention.
-When studying populations of an unknown size, Binomial-related likelihoods, just as those presented in the ignored likelihood, can potentially be developed by deliberately ignoring unit labels.
-Such a strategy would allow for further penetration into the hidden population, and therefore has the potential to give rise to more precise estimates of the graph model parameters.